getzep/zep/README.md

 - Automatically embed texts and messages using state-of-the-art open source models, OpenAI, or bring your own vectors.
 - Enrichment of chat histories with summaries, named entities, token counts.
 Use these as search filters.
 - Associate your own metadata with sessions, documents & chat histories.

-### ⚡️ Fast, scalable, low-latency APIs and stateless deployments
-- Zep’s local embedding models and async enrichment ensure a snappy user experience.
-- Storing documents and history in Zep and not in memory enables stateless deployment.

 ## Learn more